October, 2020 ~ Amman, Jordan

 The landmark Annual T T Conference is held each year in conjunction with:

-* Clinics and Trainings are conducted immediately before or after the conference dates each year.
+* In addition to scheduled periods throughout the year, extensive Clinics and Trainings are conducted immediately before or after the annual conference dates each year.

 International Humanistic Psychology Association (IHPA)